gordonmcvey/warp-core-php/README.md

 );
 ```

-There are a variety of additional examples provided in the `examples/` directory
+There are a variety of additional examples provided in the `examples/` directory.
+A collection of skeleton apps has also been made available in the [Warp Core example apps](https://github.com/gordonmcvey/warp-core-example-app) repo